Key Topics for C++ Projects

 1. Bank Management System Project In C++

 A bank management system in C++ is a beginner's project that is great for students.
 It is made such that it helps users manage their bank accounts.
-It allows users to create an account, deposit and withdraw money, and check their account details.
+It lets users to create an account, deposit and withdraw money, and check their account details.
 This project suits students who want to learn basic programming concepts and Object-Oriented Programming (OOPs) in C++ and test their knowledge.
 It’s a great learning example for handling user input, managing account transactions, and using C++ classes and objects.

 The main features of the banking application include: